RL + Model-based Control: Using On-demand Optimal Control to Learn Versatile Legged Locomotion: Results

 In the subsequent simulation experiments, we evaluated the performance of the policy trained with our method in generating desired gait patterns, resilience against external disturbances, and traversal of challenging terrains.

 In the first experiment, we assessed the capability of our policy to produce quadrupedal gaits with parameters in \Cref{tab:gaits}.
-We compared our approach to an MPC method proposed by \citet{kang2022nonlinear, kang2022animal} which finds a finite-horizon optimal control signal with the same simplified model and OCP formulation for generating reference motions.
+We compared our approach to an MPC method proposed by \citet{kang2022nonlinear, kang2022animal} which finds a finite-horizon optimal control signal with the same simplified model and OCP formulation we use in our reference motion generator.
 To convert the MPC trajectory into joint-level control signals, we combine the MPC with a whole-body control method as proposed in the previous literature \cite{kang2022animal}.

 Additionally, we included a baseline policy trained using our motion imitation method with kinematic reference motions generated by numerical integration and a simple foothold planning rule [\citenum{kang2022animal}, eq.
 (2) and (3)], instead of the OCP solution.
 We introduce this policy to emphasize the importance of accounting for dynamic effects in reference motion generation when learning dynamic maneuvers.